top of page

 Shell Building

-The assembled sprue is then dipped or “invested” in into a ceramic slurry.
-After draining, the sprue is then coated or “stuccoed” with a fine ceramic sand.
-This process is repeated several times using progressively coarser grades of ceramic material to “build” sufficient “shell” strength.
+The assembled sprue is then dipped into a ceramic slurry.
+After draining, the sprue is then coated with a fine silica or stucco sand.
+This process is repeated several times using progressively coarser grades of ceramic material to build sufficient “shell” strength.

 De-waxing

-The shell built sprue is then de-waxed by rapidly heating in a furnace or autoclave leaving behind the perfect shell cavity.
+The shell built sprue is then de-waxed by rapidly heating in a furnace or autoclave, leaving behind the perfect shell cavity free of wax.

 Preheating shell